sigmdel/poutils/README.md

     usage:
         pocopy source[.po] [output[.po]]

-Note: The typical first entry in a `.po` file

-    msgid ""
-    msgstr "Content-Type: text/plain; charset=UTF-8"

-is not modified by this utility.
-However, should the first entry begin with an entity, such as

-    #: form1.label8.caption

-then `msgstr` will be set equal to `msgid`.
+The header entry will not be modified.

+**Purpose**: Use this to create a translation back to the original language:

+    pocpy myapp.po myapp.en.po

+Then it will be possible to get back to the original language at run-time in `myapp`.

+**GNU gettext equivalent utilities**: `msgen`, `msginit`

 ## 3. pofill